cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 externally to the protocol.
 Note that it is possible to deploy the protocol without a distinguished Coordinator; see {{no-coordinator}} for more information.

-FROST produces signatures that are indistinguishable from those produced with a single participant using a signing key `s` with corresponding public key `PK`, where `s` is a Scalar value and `PK = G.ScalarBaseMult(s)`.
+FROST produces signatures that can be verified as if they were produced from a single signer using a signing key `s` with corresponding public key `PK`, where `s` is a Scalar value and `PK = G.ScalarBaseMult(s)`.
 As a threshold signing protocol, the group signing key `s` is secret-shared amongst each participant and used to produce signatures.
 In particular, FROST assumes each participant is configured with the following information: